dacrypt/sm-monitor/README.md

 # sm-monitor
 A smarter way to mine.
 A monitoring and log collection script for simpleminingOS

-A perl script to monitor, log and notify via push notification events on mining rigs with SimpleMiningOS
+A perl script to monitor, log and notify via push notification events on mining rigs running SimpleMiningOS

 This is a perl script designed to collect information from simpleminingOS logs and send push notifications to iOS and Android devicea via 'Prowlapp' and 'NotifyMyAndroid' with relevant information about the rig.